ibexa/documentation-developer/docs/content_management/rich_text/create_custom_richtext_block.md

 Then, create a subscriber that converts a string of data into XML code.
 Create a `src/Event/Subscriber/RichTextBlockSubscriber.php` file.

-In line 32, `my_block` is the same name of the block that you defined in line 3 of the `ibexa_page_fieldtype.yaml` file above.
+In line 32, `my_block` is the same name of the block that you defined in line 3 above.
 Line 32 also implements the `PreRender` method.
 Lines 41-51 handle the conversion of content into an XML string: